Iroquois mythology

-Mythology of the Iroquois includes the creation stories and folktales of the Native Americans who formed the confederacy of the Five Nations, later the Six Nations.
+The History of the Haudenosaunee includes the creation stories and folktales of the Native Americans who formed the confederacy of the Five Nations Iroquois, later the Six Nations Iroquois Confederacy.
 Historically, these stories were recorded in wampum and recited, only being written down later.
 In the written versions, the spellings of names differ due to transliteration and spelling variations in European languages that were not yet standardized.
 Variants of the stories exist, reflecting different localities and times.